How to Proceed with Heat Loss Calculation in Your Home for Better Efficiency

 Using this method provides a reasonable estimate of heat loss in a home and identifies areas needing improvement.

-Practical Steps to Minimize Heat Loss
+Practical Steps to Minimise Heat Loss

 After identifying areas of heat loss and calculating the heat loss, you can implement various strategies to improve efficiency.
 Here are some actionable steps: